histographer/infrastructure/README.md

 - run `./generate_secrets.sh` to create docker secrets
 - run `docker-compose config | docker stack deploy -c - prod` to deploy

+# Update services
+To push a new version of a service with its own dockerfile in this repo, use:
+`docker-compose build <service> && docker-compose push <service>`